sleak-lbl/weekly-emails/items/permavost.md

-### (UPDATE) Deadline Extended to March 31: PERMAVOST 2021 Workshop on Performance Engineering, Modelling, Analysis, & Visualization Strategy
+### Submissions Due Wednesday: PERMAVOST 2021 Workshop on Performance Engineering, Modelling, Analysis, & Visualization Strategy

 The Workshop on Performance EngineeRing, Modelling, Analysis, and VisualizatiOn STrategy (PERMAVOST), to be held June 25, 2021 in conjunction with ACM